1902-feb18-net/Ben-Code/Notes/notes 02 26.md

     - Ex: in table 1, cannot insert an Amazon product without knowing their phone number
 - **Normalization**
     - Process of restructuring how our data is set up
+    - Non-CK columns should depend on "the keys (1NF), the whole keys (2NF), and nothing but the keys (3NF)"
     - First Normal Form (1NF)
         - Theorists and developers have slightly different ideas
         1. No duplicate rows (enforce that with a primary key)